Sanochez/Gastrella/docs/testing.md

 Test Data:
 ![Insert your Javascript Example Here](images/jsclearreviews.png)

-This shows that when the quereies' format is processed as correct, the chatbot displays a response efficiently.
+This shows that when the queries' format is processed as correct, the chatbot displays a response efficiently.

 ### Test Case ID: UC2 NFR3